Mary Queen of Scots (2018 film): Plot

-Discovering the plot of weakening her rule and giving Darnley more power, Mary convinces Darnley to side with her and escape with her instead, which turns out to be a ploy for her army to detain him.
-Mary agrees to pardon the conspirators if presented with evidence that Darnley took part.
-She ultimately forgives Moray, and asks Elizabeth to be her child's godmother.
-They agree the child is heir presumptive, despite the English court's hostility.
-Mary banishes Darnley but refuses to divorce him, despite the appeals of her council, which approaches her adviser and protector, the Earl of Bothwell, to have him killed.
+Uncovering the plot, Mary convinces Darnley to escape with her, which is actually a ploy for her army to detain him.
+Mary agrees to pardon the conspirators if she is presented with evidence that Darnley took part.
+She ultimately forgives Moray and asks Elizabeth to be James's godmother.
+Both queens agree James is the heir presumptive despite the English court's hostility.
+Mary banishes Darnley but refuses to divorce him, despite her council's appeals.
+Her adviser and protector James Hepburn, Earl of Bothwell, then has him killed.

-After Darnley's murder, Mary is forced to flee without her child.
-Bothwell advises that her council has decided she must marry a Scotsman immediately—and that Scotsman should be Bothwell himself.
-Mary resists, suspecting he was involved in Darnley's murder, but after he threatens her and subsequently rapes her, she consents.
-This induces Knox to preach to the Scots that Mary is a "harlot" who had her husband killed, leading Moray and her court to demand her abdication.
-Despite her objections, Mary eventually abdicates and flees to England.
+After Darnley's murder, Mary must flee, leaving behind her son.
+Bothwell says that her council has decided she must marry a Scotsman immediately—which should be Bothwell himself.
+She resists and suspects he was involved in Darnley's murder, but after he threatens and subsequently rapes her, she acquiesces.
+Knox preaches that Mary is a "harlot" who had her husband killed, leading Moray and her court to demand her abdication.
+Mary obliges and flees to England.

 Elizabeth arranges a clandestine meeting, where Mary asks for help to take back her throne.
-Unable to go to war on behalf of a Catholic, Elizabeth instead promises a safe exile in England as long as Mary does not aid her enemies.
-Mary responds that if she does, it will only be because Elizabeth forced her to do so, and threatens that should Elizabeth murder her, she should remember that she "murdered her own sister and queen".
-Placing Mary under house arrest, Elizabeth receives compelling evidence that Mary conspired with her enemies to have her assassinated, and orders Mary's execution.
-Elizabeth laments that even if the evidence is untrue, she has to order her execution, for she has given her whole self to the throne, but fondly remembers Mary for her bravery and beauty.
-As Mary walks to the scaffold, a remorseful Elizabeth cries for Mary, who reveals a bright red dress, implying herself to be a martyr.
-In her final thoughts, Mary wishes her son James well and hopes for peace upon his reign.
+Unwilling to go to war on behalf of a Catholic queen, Elizabeth promises a safe exile in England as long as Mary does not aid her enemies.
+Mary responds that if she was to do so, it would only be because Elizabeth forced her to and threatens that should Elizabeth kill her, she should remember that she would "murder" her sister and queen.

+Placing Mary under house arrest, Elizabeth receives compelling evidence that Mary conspired with her enemies to have her assassinated, and reluctantly orders Mary's execution.
+As Mary walks to the scaffold, a remorseful Elizabeth cries for her.
+Mary's servants then reveal a bright red dress, implying Mary to be a martyr.
+In her final words, Mary hopes her son will have a peaceful reign.

-A post-script notes that upon Elizabeth's death in 1603, James became the first monarch to rule both Scotland and England.
+A textual epilogue reveals that Elizabeth, who never married, had a child or named an heir, reigned for almost 45 years while James became the first monarch to rule both Scotland and England upon her death.